By Charles Morgan for CoinWeek….

-One man, one week, one still camera and the largest numismatic convention of the year.
+One man, one week, one camera and the largest numismatic convention of the year.

 This is what happens: An ANA World’s Fair of Money Photo Diary.

-Here are just a few of the moments I captured with my camera as I walked the bourse and took in the many educational and entertaining events held by the ANA and the Numismatic Literary Guild at the year’s most exciting numismatic event.
+Here are just a few of the moments I captured with my camera as I walked the bourse and took in the many educational and entertaining events held by the American Numismatic Association (ANA) and the Numismatic Literary Guild (NLG) at the year’s most exciting numismatic event.

 Day one of the ANA World’s Fair of Money began long before the speeches and ceremonial ribbon cutting, as a crowd of over 1,000 people had formed to buy the Kennedy Gold Proof.